 With time, running can become an exhilarating experience.
 Los Angeles-based yoga teacher Janay Rose incorporates running a few times a week into her fitness routine.
 While yoga is still her primary exercise, she says running gives her an extra jolt of energy.
 “It hits me with that adrenaline.
 You can run away from everything going on in your life and really detox,” Rose said in an email.

 However, you can get too much of a good thing.
-Studies find that while a moderate amount of running can strengthen joints and improve cardiac function, pushing beyond this limit too often for too long can wear the body down and lead to serious heart problems.
+Studies find that while a moderate amount of running can strengthen joints and improve cardiac function, pushing beyond this limit too often for too long can wear the body down and lead to heart problems.

 Bourdeanu says running can be addictive, especially when she’s overcoming a stressful time in her life.
 But seeing the damage of overdoing it keeps her from running too much.